Stomach Cancer

 • CT or PET-CT:

-• Used to check if cancer has spread to other tissues and organs, such as the lymph nodes or liver
+• Used to confirm the location of the cancer and check if cancer has spread to other tissues and organs, such as the lymph nodes or liver

 • Sometimes, stomach cancer with peritoneal metastasis may not be well shown on PET-CT.